Artboard 1Icon/UI/CalendarIcons/Ionic/Social/social-pinterestIcon/UI/Video-outline

 Expertise

-Katharine provides pragmatic and strategic advice to private sector and government clients on matters spanning planning and environmental law, local government law and administrative law.
-She regularly appears as solicitor advocate in interlocutory proceedings, and has expertise acting for parties both commencing and defending proceedings in the Land and Environment Court including development appeals, order appeals, tree disputes and civil enforcement proceedings.
+Katharine provides pragmatic and strategic advice on matters spanning planning and environmental law.
+She has carriage of a wide range of litigation in the Land and Environment Court of NSW, regularly appearing as a solicitor advocate, and has expertise acting for parties both commencing and defending development appeals, order appeals, tree disputes and civil enforcement proceedings.

-Katharine sits on the Law Society of New South Wales’ Environmental Planning and Development Committee and is an Executive Councillor of NSW Young Lawyers.
+Katharine sits on the Law Society of New South Wales’ Environmental Planning and Development Committee.

 Experience